Last Updated on –

 …and a whole lot more.

 As you go through all these, I promise you’ll learn a thing or two that will help you land that first work-from-home gig.
-So without further ado, let’s jump straight into this (X-thousand word guide).
+So without further ado, let’s jump straight into this (X-thousand-word guide).

-What is a Home-based or Remote Job?
+What is a Work-From-Home Job?

 It should not be confused with working freelance, because with remote (or work from home) jobs you are still employed by the company, you’re just not required to show up in its physical office.
-It can be full time or part-time.
+It can be full-time or part-time.

-3 Ways to Work From Home
+3 Ways to Work From Home in the Philippines